harnerdesigns/jackharner-gatsby/content/blog/how-to-get-freelance-clients-2021/index.md

 # Tweeting & 💩 Posting

-Being active on Twitter has brought me so many opportunities, and is partially responsible for my ability to do this full time.
+Being active on BlueSky has brought me so many opportunities, and is partially responsible for my ability to do this full time.

 I'm constantly searching around for people wishing something existed.
 I picked up one of my first steady clients by responding to this tweet: